Salve Regina welcomes four Afghan refugees as transfer students

 Salve Regina is participating in this program as a first step toward becoming a leading partner in the developing national initiative to create higher education pathways for refugee students from around the world.

-“Our new students from Afghanistan inspire us with their courage and perseverance,” Dr. Armstrong said.
+“Our new students from Afghanistan inspire us with their courage and perseverance,” Armstrong said.
 “We hope to offer them as much support as possible in their educational journeys, and our community is truly blessed by their presence.”

-Each of the students had been attending classes at the American University of Afghanistan (AUAF) before being evacuated to Iraq, where they continued their studies at the American University of Iraq (AUIS) in the Kurdistan region.
+Each of the students had been attending classes at the American University of Afghanistan before being evacuated to Iraq, where they continued their studies at the American University of Iraq in the Kurdistan region.
 They arrived in the U.S. on Jan.
 3 and were assisted by the resettlement agency Dorcas International while residing in temporary housing in Providence, Rhode Island.

 Erin FitzGerald, director of the Center for Global Education and Fellowships and coordinator for the initiative at Salve, said she believes the majority of the students’ needs, including being placed with jobs on campus, have been met through the support of multiple University offices and external resources.

-Hughes’s keynote focused on the global refugee crisis, the importance of complementary education pathways in responding to this crisis and the role U.S. higher education institutions can play in responding to this crisis.
+Hughes’ keynote focused on the global refugee crisis, the importance of complementary education pathways in responding to this crisis and the role U.S. higher education institutions can play in responding to this crisis.